Sadko (1913 icebreaker): Refloating and return to service

+Sannikov Land expedition

 In the summer of 1937, Sadko sailed from Murmansk with Nikolay Ivanovich Khramtsov as expedition leader, N.M.
 Nikolaev as captain of Sadko, and Vladimir Vize (1886-1954) as scientific director.
 Also taking part in this expedition was a Polikarpov U-2SP floatplane capable of landing on and taking off from the ice.
 The original goal was to sail to Henrietta, Zhokhov and Jeanette Islands in the De Long group, search for Sannikov Land and carry out scientific research.
 The purpose of the expedition was also to find out how the Northern Sea Route could be used for regular shipping.
 But the Soviet naval authorities changed the plans and the ice-breaker was sent instead to help ships in distress in the Kara and Laptev Seas.

 Sadko, however, became itself trapped in fast ice at 75°17'N and 132°28'E in the region of the New Siberian Islands.
 Other two Soviet icebreakers, Sedov and Malygin, in the same area researching the ice conditions, became trapped by sea ice as well and drifted helplessly.

 Owing to persistent bad weather conditions, part of the stranded crew members and some of the scientists could only be rescued in April 1938.
 They were evacuated using ANT-6-4M-34R Aviaarktika aircraft (a specialized Arctic variant of the Tupolev TB-3 four-engine bomber) under the command of the famed Soviet Arctic aviator Anatoly Dmitrievich Alekseev (1902-1974).
 It was only on 28 August 1938 that the icebreaker Yermak could free two of the three ships stuck at 83°4'N and 138°22'E, Sadko and Malygin.
 The third ship, Sedov, had to be left to drift in its icy prison and was transformed into a scientific Polar Station.

+Second sinking

-Sadko sank on 11 September 1941 in the Kara Sea after running aground on a submerged bank.
+Sadko sank on 11 September 1941 in the Kara Sea, after running aground on an uncharted reef near Franz Josef Land.
 Her crew were rescued by the icebreaker Lenin.
 Captain A.G.
 Korelsky was accused of sabotage and shot.
 Owing to the lack of information about the vessel's loss, as late as 1949 Sadko was still pictured and described in Jane's Fighting Ships.

-Memory
+Legacy

 An island in the Nordenskiöld Archipelago was named after Sadko.

 In 1977 a Soviet postage stamp honoring Sadko was issued, with the first day of issue postmarked at Moscow on 27 July 1977.
 A Russian postage stamp honoring Nikolay N. Zubov in 2010 included a portrait of Zubov with an illustration of Sadko at sea.

-There is an excellent scale model of Sadko in the Museum of the Murmansk Shipping Company in Murmansk.
+There is a scale model of Sadko in the Museum of the Murmansk Shipping Company in Murmansk.